oghb/haxball-client/FAQ.md

   This is unusual and may also be due to other factors unrelated to the app.
 If it's systematic, [open an issue](https://github.com/oghb/haxball-client/issues) here on GitHub.

 - #### The game doesn't feel fluid or feels different from haxball.com This is unusual and may also be due to other factors unrelated to the app.
-Try unlocking the FPS to see if performance improves.
+Try setting unlimited FPS to see if performance improves.
 If it doesn't, discuss with other users on our [Discord server](https://discord.gg/zDzYamtcfX) or [open an issue](https://github.com/oghb/haxball-client/issues) here on GitHub.

 - #### Why do I get lower FPS than using a browser?
   This is unusual and may also be due to other factors unrelated to the app.
 If you experience a large decrease of FPS, discuss with other users on our [Discord server](https://discord.gg/zDzYamtcfX) or [open an issue](https://github.com/oghb/haxball-client/issues) here on GitHub.